rust-lang/chalk/book/src/glossary.md

 is expressed as the *Horn clause* `(A: B) && (A: C)`.
 Note the missing consequence.

-## DeBruijn Index
+## De Bruijn Index
-DeBruijn indices numerate literals that are bound in an unambiguous way.
+De Bruijn indices numerate literals that are bound in an unambiguous way.
 The literal is given the number of its binder.
 The indices start at zero from the innermost binder increasing from the inside out.